fredlinhares/blue_kitty/README.md

 ## Installation

-This gem links against SDL2 and Vulkan, so you need the development libraries installed on your system before installing this gem.
+This gem links against SDL2, Vulkan and GLM, so you need the development libraries installed on your system before installing this gem.
 Also, you need the GLSL compiler.

 For Debian/Ubuntu systems use:

-    $ sudo apt install libvulkan-dev libsdl2-dev glslang-tools
+    $ sudo apt install libvulkan-dev libsdl2-dev libglm-dev glslang-tools

 Add this line to your application's Gemfile: